jahto/HSLDataKafkaExample/README.md

 This is just a small test project to bring my occasionally outdated knowledge about whats going up in Java world somewhat more up-to-date.
 Especially with Kafka, Spring and dockerized microservices.
-Uses HSL realtime data feed of vehicle positions as data source.
+Uses several realtime data feeds of vehicle positions and static GTFS data as data source.

 Currently in a very unfinished state.
 Only suitable for looking around, you might get into some troubles when trying to run.
 Needs badly instructions